 Class participation will count for the final 10% of the grade.
-Class participation grades will be based on informed, relevant, productive, and respectful contributions (questions as well as comments and responses) to class discussions; attendance will be a factor in this part of the grade.
+Class participation grades will be based on informed, relevant, productive, and respectful contributions (questions as well as comments and responses) to class discussions.

 COURSE OUTLINE

 Week Topic and readings